WarsInReverie/WarsInReverie.github.io/content/posts/four-poles/index.md

     alt="The Collective poster art"
     >}}

+The **Socialist Collectivist Union**, also known as **The Collective**, is the largest and most powerful socialist state in history.
+This hyper-industrialized superpower is the world's safehaven for socialist thinking, and the main propagator of the "Global Revolution."

-The Collective, living up to its name, is made up of a collective of many socialist parties under one nation.
-However, it's internal politics is wholely dominated by just three: The Anarchists, the Militocracy, and the Democratic Socialists.
+Living up to its nickname, **The Collective** is made up of a collective of many socialist parties under one nation.
+The three most prominent of those parties being the Anarcho-Socialists, the Stratocratic-Socialists, and the Democratic-Socialists.